Recognition of same-sex unions in Nicaragua

-Nicaragua does not currently recognise same-sex marriages or civil unions.
+Nicaragua does not recognise same-sex marriages or civil unions.
+The Constitution of Nicaragua forbids same-sex marriage and limits de facto unions to opposite-sex couples.

 Civil unions

-Nicaragua recognises de facto unions (uniones de hecho) for cohabiting opposite-sex couples.
+Nicaragua recognises de facto unions (unión de hecho estable) for cohabiting opposite-sex couples.
 Article 83 of the Family Code defines de facto unions as "a voluntary agreement between a man and a woman".
-Couples in these unions are offered the same rights as married couples, but are required to have lived together for at least two years in a "stable and notorious manner".
-Ramón Rodríguez, professor of criminal law and human rights at the Central American University, argues that the provisions "establishing marriage and stable de facto unions as between a man and a woman only constitute a violation of the universal principle of equality and non-discrimination".
+Couples in these unions are offered the same rights as married couples, but are required to have lived together for at least two years in a "stable and notorious manner" before registering.
+Ramón Rodríguez, a professor of criminal law and human rights at the Central American University, told El Comercio in 2015 that the provisions "establishing marriage and stable de facto unions as between a man and a woman only constitute a violation of the universal principle of equality and non-discrimination".

 Same-sex marriage

 Background

 Article 72 of the Constitution of Nicaragua states that: